Francisfer/nodeJs/RESTful_api.md

 -> The representation and the state, both refer to how the server makes the data available.

 -> Transfer refers to how the data is sent back to the user.

+# CRUD

+--> When it comes to apis, crud refers to the four basic operations that we can perform on data.

+--> When we talk about http apis or RESTful apis, the crud operations correspond to the http verbs.

+-> We can perform these crud operations to an entire collection of data of to a specific item in that collection (by the id).

+-> This means that we make a post request to the entire collection (customers for ex) to create a new customer and not to the customer specific item.

+-> If we want to update the entire customer object, we can use a put request.
+Because it updates the object and replaces the data.

+-> If we just want to update certain parts of the customer object, we use patch.
+However, the most common is to use put.